INTEGRATE.md Specification v0.2

 2. What You're Building

 One paragraph describing the end state.
-What will the codebase do after integration that it doesn't do now?
+What will the system do after integration that it does not do now?
 This orients the agent before it reads any implementation details.

-it should play a sound from the user's installed sound pack.
+hits an error), it should play a sound from the user's installed

 A directive telling the agent to scan the target project before writing any code.
 Name the specific patterns it should look for.